kragen/knuth-interview-2006/README.md

 I read the manuals that came from IBM, and it had; the manuals had example programs in there, and I thought of better ways to write those programs.
 I thought of, you know, well, okay, this program works, but if you did it this way, it would be even better.
-And so that's given me some confidence that maybe I had a talent for programming.
-Now, if the manual hadn't had these bad examples in it, I probably would not have gotten interested in programming, because I wouldn't have this confidence, and I would have been scared and say, oh, I would never think of this.
-But the fact is, the manuals were pretty stupid, and that's what gave me the confidence that I should think a little more about programming, because I might be, you know, I might be good at it.
-So, you know, I started to learn a little bit about computers in my Freshman year, then when I pledge at the fraternity, one of the fraternity brothers had a problem that he needed to solve, and he was eval- finding the roots of fifth degree equations.
-And I had learned about a program called the Bell Interpretive System that was, that looked like it wouldn't be too hard to solve this problem on, and so, since he was, you know, he didn't really want to do it himself, so for my fraternity brother I wrote a, I wrote something that would, could do one of his homework problems for him, and that was, and it seemed to run correctly the first time.
+And so that’s given me some confidence that maybe I had a talent for programming.
+Now, **if the manual hadn’t had these bad examples in it, I probably would not have gotten interested in programming**, because I wouldn’t have this confidence, and I would have been scared and say, oh, I would never think of this.But the fact is, the manuals were pretty stupid, and that’s what gave me the confidence that I should think a little more about programming, because I might be, you know, I might be good at it.

+So, you know, I started to learn a little bit about computers in my Freshman year, then when I pledge at the fraternity, one of the fraternity brothers had a problem that he needed to solve, and he was eval — **finding the roots of fifth degree equations**.
+And I had learned about a program called the Bell Interpretive System that was, that looked like it wouldn’t be too hard to solve this problem on, and so, since he was, you know, he didn’t really want to do it himself, so for my fraternity brother I wrote a, I wrote something that would, could **do one of his homework problems for him**, and that was, and it seemed to run correctly the first time.
 I find it hard to believe, now, but it, as far as I know, it did.

-And so he was happy about that, and I, you know, and I got more involved with the people at the Computing Center, where, when I, when they stared letting me use this IBM machine during the night.
-And so between my Freshman and Sophomore year, I was, I had a part time job at the Computing center, working for them.
+And so he was happy about that, and I, you know, and I got more involved with the people at the computing center, where, when I, when they stared letting me use this IBM machine during the night.
+And so between my freshman and sophomore year, I was, I had **a part time job at the computing center**, working for them.
 Really, they allowed us to write software that other people, other students, would be using.

 The first computer program I wrote, and it was the following; I had to find the prime factors of a number.
 So you would dial in on the console of the machine; there were rotary switches, and you could set the switch to some number, like 100, and then it would punch out 100 is equal to two times two, times five, times five.
-So we find the prime factors of the number you dial on the console switches.
-I still have a copy of my program for that, that I wrote, and it stared out something like 60 or 70 instructions in the program originally, and two weeks later I had the program working correctly, and it had about 130 instructions in it, and I think I had removed more than 200 errors, during the time.
+So we **find the prime factors of the number you dial on the console switches**.

+I still have a copy of my program for that, that I wrote, and it started out something like 60 or 70 instructions in the program originally, and two weeks later I had the program working correctly, and it had about 130 instructions in it, and I think I had removed **more than 200 errors**, during the time.
 I mean I not only learned about programming, but about making errors.
 So what can go wrong when you?
-Well, anyway, I did, I didn't really know that much about programming, at the time, but I learned it a heck of a lot by this exercise of trying to find prime factors of a number.)
+Well, anyway, I did, I didn’t really know that much about programming, at the time, but I learned it a heck of a lot by this exercise of trying to find prime factors of a number.

 [21 - Learning how to program on the IBM 650 (Part 2)](http://webofstories.com/play/17080)
 ------------------------------------------------------------------------------------------